pratikju/Chat-Server/README.md

 ## Usage

-To get going, run the server.
+To get going, start the server by typing following in command prompt.
 ```
-  node server.js <properties file name> <port>
+  node start
 ```
+By default, Server will listen at 8000.
-Then telnet the server and enjoy chatting within the network.
+Just connect to server using telnet and enjoy chatting.

+## Maintaining Names

+Mapping of ip address to names can be done in name.properties file for convenience.